EdmundBenedict/lordcephei.github.io/pages/inputsyntax.md

 of token **ATOM** are thus: &nbsp; `C1 POS= 0 0 0 RELAX=1`
 and &nbsp; `A1 POS= 0 0 5/8 RELAX=0`.

-Note_{: style="color: red"} that token **ATOM** plays a dual
+_Note:_{: style="color: red"} Here **ATOM** plays a dual
-role: it is simultaneously a marker for input data---the string for **ATOM**'s label (e.g. **C1**)---and a marker for tokens nested one level deeper, (e.g. contents of tags **SITE\_ATOM\_POS** and **SITE\_ATOM\_RELAX**).
+role: it is simultaneously a marker (token) for input data---the string for **ATOM**'s label (e.g. **C1**)---and a marker for tokens nested one level deeper, (e.g. contents of tags **SITE\_ATOM\_POS** and **SITE\_ATOM\_RELAX**).

 The format shown is consistent with rule 4 above.
-Questaal programs accept the following format for this special case of repeated inputs:
+Questaal programs also accept the following format for this special case of repeated inputs:

     SITE    ATOM=C1  POS= 0          0   0    RELAX=1
             ATOM=A1  POS= 0          0   5/8  RELAX=0